-The Tatars, an ethnic group, who speak the Tatar tongue (Altaic, Turkic language family) and have a culture, customs and traditions that differ from Russian.
-The majority of Tatars practice Islam.
+The Tatars speak the Tatar tongue (Altaic, Turkic language family) and have the culture, customs and traditions that are largely influenced by Islamic norms and mindsets.

 The ancestors of the Volga (also called Kazan) Tatars were the Bulgarians from the Black Sea area who had come to Europe after the Khazar Conquest (650-700).
 Numerous historical sources indicate that the Volga Bulgarians had highly developed culture, trade and crafts.
 Volga Bulgars formed a very prosperous state named Volga Bulgaria (700-1240) in the early Middle Ages.
 Volga Bulgaria (also known as Great Bolgaria) later became the Kazan Khanate and, eventually, contemporary Tatarstan.
 Volga Bulgaria was a powerful and developed state, trading with all the known world: Bulgar leather goods and furs reached not only the countries of the East, but those in the West as well.
 The ancestors of the Kazan Tatars were the first in Europe to smelt high-quality cast iron.
 They were well-known for their quality and beautiful metalwork, pottery, gold and silver work, jewelry and production of leather goods.
 In Central Asia and Iran since that time, the best leather and leather footwear is called bulgari.